LimbixHealth/fastlane-plugin-supply_aptoide/README.md

 Upload metadata, screenshots and binaries to Aptoide.

 ## Setup & Usage

+#### Prerequisites

+- Creation of app on store must be done on Aptoide web interface since this plugin doesn't support metadata.

+#### Fastlane

 1) Create a JSON file containing your aptoide username and password somewhere on the filesystem.